ubuntu/ubuntu-project-docs/docs/reference/exception-OpenVPNUpdates.rst

    * [Release codename]  ([Release version]): OpenVPN [OpenVPN version - highest possible number on the last digit]
    * [...]

-   These updates include bug fixes following the SRU policy exception defined at https://wiki.ubuntu.com/OpenVPNUpdates.
+   These updates include bug fixes following the SRU special case documentation at https://wiki.ubuntu.com/OpenVPNUpdates.

+   Note that openvpn does not have an accepted micro-release exception.
+However, the SRU team has agreed to consider further releases given a full knowledge and possible mitigation of backwards-incompatible changes.
+See https://lists.ubuntu.com/archives/ubuntu-release/2023-July/005688.html

    [Upstream changes]